StrategyLogic/OpenStrategyGraph/.github/CONTRIBUTING.md

-# OpenStrategyGraph Contribution Guidelines
+# StrategyKG Contribution Guidelines

-Welcome to the OpenStrategyGraph project!
+Welcome to the StrategyKG project!
 We encourage contributors from diverse backgrounds to participate and help advance the development of the strategic knowledge graph.
 Below are the definitions and contribution guidelines for different roles in the project:

 ## Strategy Advisor
 Provide strategic knowledge guidance for the project, select and recommend high-quality documents and data sources, and ensure that the content of the knowledge graph meets the actual needs of strategic planning and decision-making.